tsackton/taelgarverse/docs/history/timeline-of-sembaran-history.md

 In the west, the Duchy of Brovna had grown into a significant presence along the mountains, trading eagerly with the growing city of Chardon, and [Ardlas](<../gazetteer/greater-sembara/zimkova/ardlas.md>) was growing as well, trading with dwarves.

-South of [Sembara](<../gazetteer/greater-sembara/sembara/sembara.md>) were two major powers: the Kingdom of [Tyrwingha](<../gazetteer/greater-sembara/tyrwingha/tyrwingha.md>), which emerged from the fall of [Drankor](<drankorian-era/drankorian-empire.md>) largely intact and still under the guardianship of the [Archfey Ethlenn](<../people/extraplanar-powers/archfey-ethlenn.md>), and the Dominion of Avatus, a rising military autocracy exerting overlordship of a number of scattered baronies and small lordships in the [Mostreve Hills](<../gazetteer/greater-sembara/mostreve-hills.md>), growing in power by taxing trade and recruiting mercenaries, largely hobgoblins.
+South of [Sembara](<../gazetteer/greater-sembara/sembara/sembara.md>) were two major powers: the Kingdom of [Tyrwingha](<../gazetteer/greater-sembara/tyrwingha/tyrwingha.md>), which emerged from the fall of [Drankor](<drankorian-era/drankorian-empire.md>) largely intact and still under the guardianship of the [Archfey Ethlenn](<../people/extraplanar-powers/archfey-ethlenn.md>), and the Dominion of Avatus, a rising military autocracy exerting overlordship of a number of scattered baronies and small lordships in the [Mostreve Hills](<../gazetteer/greater-sembara/mostreve-hills.md>), growing in power by taxing trade and recruiting mercenaries, largely Hobgoblins.

 Into this moment, [Derik I](<../people/historical-figures/sembaran-royalty/derik-i.md>), of a cadet branch of the [House of Entranca](<../groups/sembaran-noble-houses/house-of-entranca.md>), establishes the modern Sembara after the defeat of the Dominion of Avatus.
 ##